I’ve published at a bunch of different places over the years, but the places I write most regularly for are:

 Some other articles of note:

-Faith, Fatalism, and Freddie Gray– Written in the midst of Baltimore’s unrest in April 2015 and published in First Things, I explored the structural forces that foment injustice and how the Church can counteract them.
+Faith, Fatalism, and Freddie Gray– Written in the midst of the Baltimore Uprising in April 2015 and published in First Things, I explored the structural forces that foment injustice and how the Church can counteract them.